 Section 1.
 The term of office for the House of Delegates shall be approximately one calendar year beginning with the Fall SGA Inauguration and ending with the spring commencement of the following year.

-Section 2.
-The President, Vice President, and Miss Tennessee State University/Mr. Tennessee State University shall not serve more than one term or fraction thereof in thesameoffice.
+Section 2 Miss Tennessee State University/Mr. Tennessee State University shall not serve more than one term or fraction thereof in the same office.

+Section 2A.
+One individual cannot serve more than two academic school years in the position of Student Government Association President or Vice President.

 Section 3.
 All elected offices must maintain a cumulative grade point average of a 2.50 or higher.